Heroin Rehab Center – San Diego, California

 We use Suboxone detox treatment for heroin addiction, as we find it to be a much better alternative to Methadone, which used to be the detox treatment of choice.
 Suboxone detox is a synthetic opiate that has a number of benefits, including lessened depression and withdrawal symptoms.
 Suboxone is also a more convenient detox therapy.

 Suboxone is composed of buprenorphine and naloxone, which have different effects.
 Buprehorphine partially imitates the effects of heroin, because it activates the same receptors in the brain.
 However, it is not addictive because it doesn’t produce the intense euphoria like heroin does.
-Naloxone works in the opposite direction and it blocks the brain receptors for opiods – this prevents heroin from affecting the body in the usual manner.
-In overdose patients naloxone is used for the immediate effect of heroin blocking.
+Naloxone works in the opposite direction and it blocks the brain receptors for opioids – this prevents heroin from affecting the body in the usual manner.
+In overdose patients, naloxone is used for the immediate effect of heroin blocking.

 The benefits of Suboxone are numerous and it is becoming a widely used detox medication.
 Suboxone reduces the patient’s cravings for heroin by stimulating the same brain receptors, but because there is no “euphoric high”, the risks of overdose or habit formation are minimal.
 Cognitive functioning, decision-making, and respiratory functions are better than with methadone detox.
 It is also known for fewer adverse interactions with other medications as opposed to methadone.
 So if you have asked yourself, “Where can I find drug rehab centers near me that use Suboxone during the detox process?”, APEX will be your clear choice.
 Our treatment programs help each individual battle their substance abuse addiction separately, ensuring each patient receives the catered attention they need to fight their addiction.

-Symptoms of heroin withdrawal are highly individual and they may vary in type and intensity, based on the severity of heroin abuse, general state of physical health, co-existence of mental health disorders, family history of addiction and the patient’s history of detoxification.
+Symptoms of heroin withdrawal and other substance abuse are highly individual and they may vary in type and intensity, based on the severity of heroin abuse, general state of physical health, co-existence of mental health disorders, family history of addiction and the patient’s history of detoxification.
 Generally though, symptoms are anxiety, insomnia, agitation, muscle pain, sweating, nausea, vomiting, cramps, diarrhea, goosebumps and watery eyes.